Skip to main content

 • forward_payload: The forward_payload is additional data that can be sent to the new owner together with the forward_amount.
 For example, using forward_payload allows users to add a comment during the transfer of the NFT, as shown in the tutorial earlier.
 However, although the forward_payload is written within TONโ€™s NFT standard, blockchain explorers do not fully support displaying various details.
 The same problem also exists when displaying Jettons.

-Now let's build the transaction itself:
+Now let's build the message itself:

 import { Address, beginCell, toNano } from '@ton/core';